Using Plugins 2 - The sync Plugin

 renderApp();

-If you now open, several browser windows side by side, you should see how the synchronization process allows to estimate a common reference clock (i.e. syncTime
+If you now open several browser windows side by side, you should see how the synchronization process allows to estimate a common reference clock (i.e. syncTime

-) alongside a local clock (i.e. localTime
+) alongside their own local clock (i.e. localTime

 ):